 Fifteen-year-old Willow from South East London is living with Aicardi syndrome, a rare genetic condition, causing her to experience severe and uncontrolled epilepsy and learning and mobility disabilities.
-Her wish is to have her own music festival, WillowFest, in Tunbridge Wells.

 The first seizure happened when Willow was just four months old, and life changed completely.
 She has multiple seizures every day, including dangerous ‘drop’ seizures, where she falls to the floor with no warning.

 She now wears a helmet to protect her head and face, but the knock to Willow’s confidence has not been healed and she had lost her independence.